FelixTaylor898/Pride/README.md

 - Created About page
 - Decided no to great the Spanish contact page, because it doesn't really say anything that needs to be said in a different language, and the rest of the website is only in English anyway.
+- Finished volunteer page.
+- TODO: Fix the elements that are marked as "id" even though they are not unique.